How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 Navigate to the Servers tab and click the Add Server button to create a new server.

-On the server configuration tab, we need to provide a name for the server as well as we can configure the DNS server details, port and protocol as well as the virtual network and authentication options.
+On the Server Configuration tab, you need to provide a name for the server.
+You can also configure the DNS server details, port, protocol, virtual network, and authentication options.

 Once the server configurations are completed, we need to bind the organization with the server.